JohnDev19/Mark-Portfolio/README.md

 ## Acknowledgments

-- Thanks to the open-source community for providing resources and tools that made this project possible.
 - Special thanks to [Bootstrap Icons](https://icons.getbootstrap.com/) for the icon library.

 Feel free to modify any sections to better fit your project or personal style!